 10.42 Notification of operating mode changes

-A STA shall not transmit an Operating Mode field with the value of the Channel Width subfield indicating a bandwidth not supported by the STA, as reported in the Supported Channel Width Set subfield in the HT Capability Information field or the VHT Capabilities Info field in Management frames transmitted by the STA.
+A STA shall not transmit an Operating Mode field with the value of the Channel Width subfield indicating a bandwidth not supported by the STA, as reported in the Supported Channel Width Set subfield in the HT Capability Information field or in the VHT Capabilities Info field in Management frames transmitted by the STA.

-The Operating Mode field in the Operating Mode Notification frame or the Operating Mode Notification element is set to indicate that the transmitting STA is capable of receiving frames with a bandwidth up to and including the indicated channel width and with a number of spatial streams up to and including the value indicated by the Rx NSS subfield.
+The Operating Mode field in the Operating Mode Notification frame or the Operating Mode Notification element together with the Supported Channel Width set field and the Extended NSS BW Support field of the VHT Capabilities element indicates the transmitting STA’s receive bandwidth and NSS capabilties.
+See 9.7.12.1

 TGmc editor: modify the text from 10.43 Basic TVHT BSS functionality as shown: